-Almonds may be bite sized, but these nuts pack a big nutritional punch.
-Almonds are an excellent source of several vitamins and minerals, including vitamin E and manganese.
-They are also a good source of:
+Almonds may be bite-sized, but these nuts pack a big nutritional punch.
+They’re an excellent source of several vitamins and minerals, including vitamin E and manganese.
+They’re also a good source of:

-In a study published in Metabolism, the consumption of 2 ounces of almonds (about 45) was associated with lower levels of fasting insulin and fasting glucose.
-This amount has 340 calories.
+In a 2011 study, researchers found that the consumption of 2 ounces of almonds was associated with lower levels of fasting insulin and fasting glucose.
+This amount consists of about 45 almonds.
 The key in this study is that the participants reduced their caloric intake by enough to accommodate the addition of the almonds so that no extra calories were consumed.

-Almonds and Magnesium
+Almonds and magnesium

-Almonds and Your Heart
+Almonds and your heart